Betta smaragdina

 Betta smaragdina, commonly known as the emerald green betta, blue betta or Mekong fighting fish (ปลากัดเขียว or ปลากัดอีสาน) is a species of gourami native to Southeast Asia.
 The species gets its green and blue colors due to refraction and interference of light that results from hexagonal crystals that are less than 0.5 micrometres.
 It is found in the aquarium trade.

 Description

 Betta smaragdina grows to a maximum total length of 7 cm.

 Distribution

-Betta smaragdina is native to Thailand and Laos, where it occurs in the basins of the Mekong and Chao Phraya Rivers, being frequently found in the Mun River and the Chi River in the region of Isan in Thailand.
+Betta smaragdina is native to Thailand and Laos, where it occurs in the basins of the Mekong and Chao Phraya Rivers, being frequently found in the Mun River and the Chi River in the region of Isan in Thailand and in Sông Bé binh phuoc province, binh duong Vietnam.

 Habitat

 Betta smaragdina lives in still or sluggish bodies of water, including rice paddies, swamps, roadside ditches, streams and ponds.
 These bodies of water are usually shaded by vegetation and have a substrate composed of leaf litter, mud, or sand.